 An office action is a document prepared and sent by an examiner at the USPTO about any issues with your patent application.
+It is only one step in the overall process at the Patent Office.
 The office action will be sent to the person listed in the correspondence section of the Application Data Sheet that was submitted with the patent application.
 This article will go through the steps you might take to understand the office action and possible responses for common objections and rejections to your patent application.

 - Step 1: Just because your patent application gets rejected does not mean that you should abandon your patent application (Don’t despair)

 - Step 2: Determine due dates for responding to the office action

 - Step 3: Identify the types of issues identified in the office action

 - Step 4: Understand your options for responding to the examiner and the office action

 - Step 5: Final versus a non-final office action